 The estimates and underlying assumptions are reviewed regularly.
-Reviews to accounting estimates are recognized in the review period if the review only affects that period, or in future periods if the review affects both the current period and subsequent periods.
+Revisions to accounting estimates are recognized in the period of the review if the review only affects that period, or in future periods if the review affects both the current period and subsequent periods.